whitneybroadfoot/Two_Bootstrap/README.md

 This Portfolio page was created utilizing Bootstrap.
 Building a page via Bootstrap is an efficient use of time and resources.
 When you don't have the time to start from HTML and CSS scratch, Bootstrap is an easy way to create something functional and polished.

 Throughout this Portfolio you will find the framework for showcasing future work, learning about me as a person and developer, in addition to space for feedback or connecting.
+Thanks for visiting.